 Finding and seamlessly implementing consistent technology that meshes well with pedagogy and provides students with opportunities to create, collaborate, communicate and think critically is the end goal.
 You are not going to select the right tool for the job every time, and that is okay.
 That is how you learn and that is how you figure out a better match for next time.
 However, selecting blindly or selecting based on “flash” is never recommended.
 Be intentional with your selection.
 Then, be consistent when determining whether the tool meets your and your students’ needs.

-For more information on determining the potential impact of a tech tool in the classroom, learn about the Triple E Framework and Digital Promise’s Edtech Pilot Framework.
+For more information on determining the potential impact of a tech tool in the classroom, learn about the Triple E Framework and Digital Promise’s Product Certifications.
 Explore the Edtech Marketplace Today blog series to hear other voices from the field share important perspectives on challenges and strategies around technology use for learning.
 Learn more about the Dynamic Learning Project and subscribe to Digital Promise’s Action Report to stay up-to-date on their work.